pantrypoints/sp/content/en/research/countries/china/xi/chapter-04.md

 In the long history of the development of the Chinese nation, Chinese people have created splendid achievements in material and spiritual civilization and forged the great spirit of the Chinese nation through their own diligence and wisdom.
-Since modern times, under the leadership of the Communist Party of China, the Chinese people have won great victories in the new democratic revolution, established the People's Republic of China, established the socialist system in which the people are masters of their own affairs, won great victories in reform and opening up, formed the path, theory, system and culture of socialism with Chinese characteristics, and ushered in the great
+Since modern times, under the leadership of the CCP, the Chinese people have won great victories in the new democratic revolution, established the People's Republic of China, established the socialist system in which the people are masters of their own affairs, won great victories in reform and opening up, formed the path, theory, system and culture of socialism with Chinese characteristics, and ushered in the great